-In the case $Q\equiv 0$ the underlying differential equation $\tau y = z\, y$ can be solved in terms of Bessel functions (see, e.g., \cite[Section~4]{bekt}) and in the general case standard perturbation arguments can be used to show the following (see \cite[App.~A]{ahm2} and \cite[Sect.~8]{bekt}):
+In the case $Q\equiv 0$ the underlying differential equation $\tau y = z y$ can be solved in terms of Bessel functions and in the general case standard perturbation arguments can be used to show the following (see \cite[App.~A]{ahm2} and \cite[Section~8]{bekt}):

 \begin{lemma} Suppose that $\kappa\ge 0$ and $\kappa+\frac{1}{2}\notin \N$.
-The equation $\tau y = z\, y$ with $\tau$ given by \eqref{eq:radexprB} has a system of solutions $\Phi(z,x)$ and $\Theta(z,x)$ which is real entire with respect to $z\in\C$ for every $x\in (0,\infty)$ and satisfies
+The equation $\tau y = z y$ with $\tau$ given by \eqref{eq:radexprB} has a system of solutions $\Phi(z,x)$ and $\Theta(z,x)$ which is real entire with respect to $z\in\C$ for every $x\in (0,\infty)$ and satisfies

 Here \be \quad C_\kappa:=\frac{\sqrt{\pi}}{2^\kappa\Gamma(\kappa+1/2)}. \ee Moreover, $x^{-1}\widetilde{\Phi}_1(z,x)$ and $x^{-1}\widetilde{\Theta}_2(z,x) \in L^1_{\loc}([0,\infty))$. \end{lemma}

 Let $\kappa\ge 0$ and $\Phi$, $\Theta$ be the system of fundamental solutions as in Lemma \ref{lemPRDPhi}.
 The function $m:\C\backslash\R\to \C$ such that \be \Psi(z,\redot) = \Theta(z,\redot) + m(z) \Phi(z,\redot) \in L^2((1,\infty);\C^2) \ee will be called {\em the Weyl function} of the radial Dirac operator \eqref{eq:radexprB}.
 It is known (see \cite[Theorem 4.5]{bekt14}) that $m$ admits the integral representation \be m(z) = g(z) + (1+z^2)^{\floor{\kappa+\frac{1}{2}}} \int_\R \left(\frac{1}{t-z} - \frac{t}{1+t^2}\right) \frac{d\rho(t)}{(1+t^2)^{\floor{\kappa+\frac{1}{2}}}}, \quad z\in\C\backslash\R, \ee where $g$ is a real entire function and the nondecreasing function $\rho$, called the spectral function, satisfies